 \subsubsection{\textbf{Structural Synergies}}

-By decomposing the problem into discrete semantic logic $\mathbf{S}$ and continuous texture latents $\mathbf{z}_{low}$, Pref-Restore achieves a dual-stream optimization.
-The discrete stream acts as an ``information densifier" to recover missing semantics, while the continuous stream ensures the final output $\hat{x} = \mathcal{D}_{vae}(\mathbf{z}_0)$ satisfies the perceptual granularity required for high-fidelity restoration.
+{ By decomposing the problem into discrete semantic tokens $\mathbf{S}$ and continuous texture latents $\mathbf{z}_{low}$, Pref-Restore separates identity-oriented semantic anchoring from texture-level reconstruction.
+The discrete stream supplies high-level identity and structure cues, while the continuous stream ensures that the final output $\hat{x} = \mathcal{D}_{vae}(\mathbf{z}_0)$ retains the perceptual granularity required for high-fidelity restoration. }